-Parent wellbeing during COVID-19 and lockdown: why it’s important
+Parent wellbeing during COVID-19 and isolation, quarantine or lockdown: why it’s important

-As a parent, it’s important to look after your own physical, mental and emotional wellbeing during the COVID-19 pandemic and lockdown.
+As a parent, it’s important to look after your own physical, mental and emotional wellbeing during the COVID-19 pandemic and isolation, quarantine or lockdown.

 There are several things you can do to stay physically, mentally and emotionally well during the pandemic: